Lancaster (CDP), New Hampshire

-Lancaster is a census-designated place (CDP) and the main village in the town of Lancaster in Coos County, New Hampshire, United States.
+Lancaster is a census-designated place (CDP) and the main village in the town of Lancaster, New Hampshire, United States.
 The population of the CDP was 1,941 at the 2020 census, out of 3,218 in the entire town of Lancaster.

 Geography

 The CDP is in the west-central part of the town of Lancaster, on both sides of the Israel River just east of where it joins the Connecticut River.
 The CDP is bordered to the northwest by the Connecticut River, which forms the Vermont state line.
 To the north the CDP extends to Baker Pond and the location known as "Coos Junction".
 The CDP extends east to include all of the streets in the densely settled part of town, crossing Middle Street just west of Weeks Medical Center.
 The CDP includes all of Riverside Drive and Hartco Avenue on the southeastern side of the village.
 To the west, the CDP extends out Elm Street beyond Blackberry Lane.

 U.S. Routes 2 and 3 run through the center of Lancaster as Main Street, splitting near the northern and southern ends of the CDP.
 US 2 leads east 24 mi to Gorham and west 28 mi to St. Johnsbury, Vermont.
 US 3 leads north 10 mi to Groveton and south 8 mi to Whitefield.
 New Hampshire Route 135 (Elm Street) leads southwest from Lancaster 19 mi to the outskirts of Littleton.

 According to the U.S. Census Bureau, the Lancaster CDP has a total area of 8.2 km2, of which 7.7 sqkm are land and 0.5 sqkm, or 6.08%, are water.